imjoy-team/imjoy-slides/README.md

 # ImJoy Slides

-Interactive presentation powered by ImJoy and reveal.js.
-You can run ImJoy plugins directly in your slides.
+Interactive presentation powered by [ImJoy](https://imjoy.io) and [reveal.js](https://revealjs.com/).

+You can now run ImJoy plugins directly in your slides!

 ## Usage